Azure/cortana-intelligence-predictive-maintenance-aerospace/Technical Deployment Guide/README.md

 6. Navigate into the Datasets of the event hub and for each dataset view the Recently updated slices

-In the case of steps 2 and 3 above, you look into the operations logs for those services to determine what errors, if any, have
+In the case of steps 2 and 3 above, you look into the operations logs for those services to determine what errors, if any.

 For case 6 it is expected that the first run of the pipeline will produce an error as there is no data to process when it is initially started.
 Later runs should run successfully and if not details of the